Murder of Bobbie Jo Stinnett: Murder

 On December 16, Montgomery drove from Melvern to Skidmore and arrived at Stinnett's home around 12:30 p.m.
 Montgomery carried a sharp kitchen knife and a white cord in her jacket pocket.
 Stinnett brought the puppies outside and played with them with Montgomery.
-At 2:30 p.m., Stinnett received a phone call from Harper, her mother, and confirmed that she would give Harper a ride home from work at 3:30 p.m.
+At 12:30 p.m., Stinnett received a phone call from Becky Harper, her mother, and confirmed that she would give Harper a ride home from work at 3:30 p.m.

 After the phone call ended, Montgomery and Stinnett spent approximately two hours together at Stinnett's home.
 Following that, Montgomery subsequently attacked Stinnett and used the cord to strangle her until she was unconscious.
 Montgomery then used the kitchen knife to cut into Stinnett's abdomen, causing Stinnett to regain consciousness.
 A struggle ensued, and Montgomery strangled Stinnett a second time, killing her.
-Montgomery extracted the fetus from Stinnett's body, cut the umbilical cord, and left with the baby.
+Montgomery extracted the baby from Stinnett's body, cut the umbilical cord, and left with the baby.
 Meanwhile, after driving a short distance from Stinnett's home, Montgomery stopped to clamp the umbilical cord and to suction any mucus from the baby's mouth.
 The baby cried, but other than a cut above her eye, she was uninjured.
 After cleaning the baby with wipes, Montgomery retrieved the car seat she had stored in the trunk of her car and placed the baby in the seat.
 She then promptly drove to Topeka, Kansas.

-After 3:30pm came and Stinnett did not return any calls, Becky walked to Stinnett's house herself.
-Stinnett was discovered by her mother, Becky Harper, lying in a pool of blood, approximately an hour after the murder.
+After 3:30 p.m. came and Stinnett did not return any calls, Harper walked to Stinnett's house herself.
+She discovered Stinnett lying in a pool of blood, approximately an hour after the murder.
 Harper immediately called authorities and described the wounds inflicted upon her daughter as appearing as if her "stomach had exploded."
 Paramedics were unsuccessful in attempts to revive Stinnett, and she was pronounced dead at St. Francis Hospital in Maryville.

-Montgomery called her husband, Kevin, that same day around 5:15pm. saying that, on a Christmas shopping trip in Topeka, she had gone into labor and given birth.
+Montgomery called her husband, Kevin, that same day around 5:15 p.m. saying that, on a Christmas shopping trip in Topeka, she had gone into labor and given birth.
 It was initially seen as unusual that she delivered a baby and then drove herself home right after.
-She said she delivered at the Birth And Womans Center in Topeka, although there were no reported births there on the day she described.
+She said she delivered at the Birth And Women's Center in Topeka, although there were no reported births there on the day she described.

 The following day, December 17, police arrested Montgomery at her farmhouse in Melvern, Kansas.
 A witness would later report that on the morning before her arrest, Montgomery took the infant, her husband, and two teenage sons to a restaurant for breakfast.
 Kathy Sage, owner of the Whistle Top Cafe in Melvern, Kansas, said she was showing the baby off as her own.
 She also reportedly took the child to church and said she named the child "Abigail" since it was from the Bible.